 Strawberry Chia Watermelon Smoothie

 Chia seeds can be mixed into bowls of fruit, smoothies, oatmeal, yogurt parfaits, and plenty more.
-With five grams of fiber per tablespoon, why wouldn't you use this wonder ingredient??
-In addition, chia seeds have this special liquid-binding power, which means that they physically expand and they also thicken the liquid they're immersed in.
+With five grams of fiber per tablespoon, why wouldn't you use this wonder ingredient?
+In addition, chia seeds have a special liquid-binding power, which means that they physically expand and thicken the liquid they're immersed in.
 Translation?
 You'll feel fuller, faster!

 Get the recipe from Minimalist Baker.

-Fennel is one of the quirky superfoods that are not talked about as often as powerhouses like beets and kale.
-However, fennel should not go unnoticed (or unused, for that matter) because it carries a specific amino acid called histidine.
-Histidine is a protein that stimulates the production of hemoglobin (the protein in red blood cells), and when paired with iron, these two can help prevent anemia.
+Fennel is one of the quirkier superfoods that you don't hear about as often as powerhouses like beets and kale.
+But don't overlook the value of fennel, because it carries a specific amino acid called histidine.
+Histidine is a protein that stimulates the production of hemoglobin (the protein in red blood cells), and when paired with iron, has been shown to help combat anemia.
 Women who are not pregnant need about 15 to 18 milligrams of iron per day, and thankfully, the vitamin C-rich tomatoes and watermelon aid in the absorption of iron in your bloodstream.
-Reap the energizing benefits of this salad stat!
+Reap the energizing benefits of this salad, stat!

 Get the recipe from VeguKate.